 We have an especially strong interest in energy system decarbonization and exposure to weather and climate uncertainty and extremes.
 Much of our work is ultimately aimed at supporting real-world decision-making regarding management of/ investment in natural resources and critical infrastructure, and we frequently interact with and collaborate with actual stakeholders (e.g., electric power utilities).
 Students in our group gain modeling and analytical skills and sector-specific knowledge– as well as a professional network spanning academia, government, and the private sector– that they can leverage to pursue a range of post-graduate employment opportunities.

-Please feel free to navigate through the menu topics to learn more about different projects we have finished or are currently working on — or, you can get a sense for our research from the YouTube video below, a seminar Jordan gave at UNC Chapel Hill in 2020.
+Please feel free to navigate through the menu topics to learn more about different projects we have finished or are currently working on.

 If you: are interested in working on relevant, cross-cutting projects that deal with the power grid, extreme weather and climate change, environmental sustainability, and financial/economic markets; and you can code; and you like highly quantitative research, feel free to reach out.